 The description of an English Summer as 'two fine days and a thunderstorm' was enacted grossly by the first tropical thunderstorm I have ever seen exploding over London overnight.
 Its deluge over the River Lee catchment area was probably somewhat less than it might have been given the power of its vast electrical display.
 The exceptional runoff from the city's streets and hard parched open spaces poured into the sewage pipework.
 Deephams treatment plant over 50 times a year discharges raw sewage into the River Lee when more than 2mm of rain per day falls on our capital city.
 This happens because the expansion of waste water production from London has long since exceeded even the augmented capacity of the original Victorian system.

 The long heatwave had reduced the stored Oxygen amount in the river water especially in slower moving sections like the Lee Navigation.
 The sudden deluge of polluted water into the River dramatically pushes up the volume, the flow rate, the biological load of toxins and changes the temperature of the water.
 The fish experience a rapid depletion of the Oxygen content of their living medium.
-The Environment Agency anticipated and responded to this event by pouring Hydrogen Peroxide into the Lee Navigation near Springfield Marina and at Hackney.
+The Environment Agency anticipated and responded to this event by pouring Hydrogen Peroxide into the Lee Navigation near Springfield Marina and just upstream of Prescott/Three Mills Lock.
 This releases extra Oxygen into the water.
 Such action appears to have somewhat reduced the potential fish kill.